Community Matters To Us

 Solar Power: We have a 4 KW solar system on our office.
 The system was installed in two stages, several years apart.
 The project is not only interesting, but works as advertised.
 We have a separate page which describes and analyzes the solar system in great detail.
 Click here for more solar photos, details, and some charts and graphs.

 Handling pesticides is serious business.
-Our loading facility easily exceeds all state and federal requirements.
+Our loading facility easily exceeded all state and federal requirements.

 With its epoxy coated floor, double-walled stainless steel sumps, and the 40-mil plastic liner which is buried beneath the entire facility, our loading facility represents a serious commitment to protecting the environment.
 From the instant that arriving pesticides are unloaded until the empty containers are triple-rinsed, all products remain inside the confines of our secondary containment.